CS342/2024-Stronger/README.md

 Logic for storing and retrieving protein data from Firestore.

 Mena: Creating Input Form for user to submit workout information, reading and writing data from Firestore

+Kevin: Food tracking via image recognition

+Yanav: Worked on the Workout Video view, thumbnails for different workouts, added the button for the portion size pdf

 ## License